henrycontal-org/gha-course/README.md

-This is just an example readme
+This is just an example readme.